apache/metron/metron-deployment/packaging/ambari/metron-mpack/README.md

 * Installable Metron packages (either RPMs or DEBs) located in a repository on each host at `/localrepo`.

-* A [Node.js](https://nodejs.org/en/download/package-manager/) repository installed on the host running the Management and Alarm UI.

 ### Quick Start

 1. Build the Metron MPack.
 Execute the following command from the project's root directory.